Ged-of-Gont/Bored-Chord-4D/README.md

 # BORED CHORD 4D
-A 4-term ratio harmonic resonance visualizer
+A 4-term ratio Bowditch curve visualizer.
+Written by an LLM, directed and edited by me, JH.